pagekit/docs/developer-guides/how-to-theme.md

     <div class="uk-panel <?= $widget->theme['panel'] ?>">
 	```

+7. When editing a widget, you will now see a _Theme_ tab on top of the editor, where you can access the _Panel Style_ configuration that we have just added.

 ## Overwrite system views

-With your theme, you can also customize the way how Pagekit renders static pages and blog posts.
+A theme can also customize the way how Pagekit renders static pages and blog posts.
 You simply overwrite system view files to apply your own layout.
 To do so, create corresponding folders inside your theme to mimic the original structure of the Pagekit system and put the template files there:

 File                         | Original view file                       | Description
 ---------------------------- | ---------------------------------------- | ------------------------